db-d2/BC1023/README.md

 **In class discussions**

 * Are FemTech apps a healthcare technology?
-Should they be subject to the same regulations as healthcare providers (HIPPA)?
+Should they be subject to the same regulations as healthcare providers (HIPAA)?
 Thinking back to day 1, how might this inhibit access to resources?
 * Why might a malicious party want to target FemTech data?

 **Learning goals:**